Why are accreditations important to us?

 The Scheme is concerned about any area of construction activity that may have a direct or indirect impact on the image of the industry as a whole.
 The main areas of concern fall into three categories: the general public, the workforce and the environment.

-We hold a prestigious RoSPA Gold award in recognition of good health and safety management
+We hold a prestigious RoSPA Gold award in recognition of good health and safety performance

 As a member of the Royal Society for the Prevention of Accidents (RoSPA), we have been working towards our vision for life and construction projects which are free from serious accidental injury.